 Abstract

 Objective.
-To estimate mortality for police-involved deaths by race and geography in the United States.
+To estimate mortality for police-involved deaths by race and place in the United States.

 Methods.
-We estimate mortality rates for deaths involving police by race and by census region using data on all police-involved deaths between 2013 and 2017.
-We estimate multilevel Bayesian Poisson models that adjust for unobserved geographic characteristics and allow for more predictive precision for rare events, such as law enforcement deaths.
+We use crowdsourced police-involved fatality data to construct Bayesian negative binomial models.
+We use these models to estimate fatality risk for the Blacks, Latinos and Whites for all counties in the U.S.

 Results.
-Summarize mortality estimates.
-Summarize fit on observed.
-Summarize variation across places, races, metros.
+We estimate that police in the U.S. are involved, on average, in 4.5 deaths per day.
+Model results show that Black fatality risk is between 0.88 and 1.12 deaths per 100,000 per year, Latino risk is between 0.40 and 0.61, White fatality risk is between 0.36 and 0.42, and total fatality risk is between 0.36 and 0.42 deaths per 100,000 per year.
+This risk varies substantially across U.S. regions and metro types.

 Conclusions.
-Abrupt statement
+The risk of death in an encounter with police is highly sensitive to race and place, and policing is an important social determinant of health.
+Despite the lack of reliable official statistics, new methods can quantify fatality risk and uncertainty with relatively sparse data.

 Policy Implications.
-Efforts to address should take race, place seriously.
-Clear mort risk for PoC, treat as pub health problem
+Efforts to address unequal exposure to police violence should take regional and local variation into account.
+MORE?

 Introduction

 Violent and fatal interactions between law enforcement and people of color are a persistent feature of American social life.
-1,2 In response to the shortcomings of federal efforts to systematically document deaths involving police,3 newspapers and journalists have undertaken a series of systematic efforts to provide comprehensive data on fatalities resulting from interactions between police and the public.4 This analysis utilizes these new data to provide estimates of mortality risk from interactions with police by race and place.
+1,2 In response to the shortcomings of federal efforts to systematically document deaths involving police,3 journalists have undertaken a series of systematic efforts to provide comprehensive data on fatalities resulting from interactions between police and the public.4 This analysis utilizes these new data to provide estimates of mortality risk from interactions with police by race and place.

 Race, place, and policing are important social determinants of health.5–7 Prior research has clearly established that African Americans are at higher risk of death in interactions with law enforcement 8,9 and has demonstrated clear links between race, place and mortality.10 The legal, cultural, and institutional environments that structure relationships between police and communities of color are tightly coupled with geography,11,12 suggesting that the relationship between policing, race, and mortality may be heterogenous across places.
-In this paper, we show how geography and race interact to produce variable risks for mortality in encounters with law enforcement for people of color.
+In this paper, we provide the first estimates that show how geography and race interact to produce variable risks for mortality in encounters with law enforcement for people of color using a methodological approach that allows for more predictive precision for rare events, such as law enforcement deaths.
+Our results suggest that race and place may interact in important ways to increase mortality risk due to police intervention for people of color.

 Background